feaser/openblt/libopenblt_python/Host/Source/LibOpenBLT/bindings/python/README.rst

 Using the package
 -----------------
-Basic code snippet to call the BltVersionGetNumber()-function which displays the version of LibOpenBLT:
+Basic code snippet to call the BltVersionGetString()-function which displays the version of LibOpenBLT:

 ::

     import openblt

-    print('LibOpenBLT version:', openblt.lib.BltVersionGetNumber())
+    print('LibOpenBLT version:', openblt.version_get_string())

 Run-time libraries